LifelongLearnerOki/economic-monitor-web-app/README.md

 and many others for deeper analysis of the economic indicators.

-An article write-up on this project including a description of the current as well as upcoming fueatures will be coming soon.
+An article write-up on this project including a description of the current as well as upcoming features will be coming soon.

 ## Main Purpose:

-- Easy and quick access to pre-collected econmic data from different resources
+- Easy and quick access to pre-collected economic data from different resources
 - Further anaylsis by combining different economic indicators to get a more comprehensive overview of the economic enviroment
 - Enganing with real-world projcets by project-based learning approach